 While this enhancement of international policy will provide much needed clarity as to how to improve AML/CFT frameworks – it will not alone complete the actions necessary to close implementation gaps, that needs to be addressed by (i) robust political will based on an acknowledgement sustainable development must be grounded in financial stability, integrity and inclusion, (ii) a whole of government approach which supports AML/CFT implementation and (iii) targeted capacity building efforts to help to bring about effectiveness and global implementation of the risk-based approach.

 Recognizing the negative macroeconomic impacts of financial crimes and ML/TF, the IMF closely engages with its member countries to help them address financial integrity risks across all of its workstreams —surveillance, financial sector assessment programs (FSAPs) (conducted jointly with the World Bank), Fund-supported programs, AML/CFT assessments, and capacity development.
 AML/CFT and financial integrity issues have also increasingly been integrated to a wide range of the IMF‘s policies (e.g., Fintech/digital money, governance, climate change, fragile and conflict-affected states) .

 The World Bank links its work tightly to development and poverty reduction, conducting much of its work on issues such as de-risking, remittances, and financial inclusion.
-It supports countries efforts in increasing financial integrity through risk assessments and risk-based supervision.
+It supports countries’ efforts in increasing financial integrity through risk assessments and risk-based supervision.
 The World Bank also incorporates AML/CFT issues into its lending operations, including development policy loans and investment project financing.

 Similarly, UN’s approach to assisting Member States implement effective, risk-based AML/CFT frameworks according to relevant international standards highlights the need to fight financial crime grounded in the need to improve sustainable development and domestic resource mobilization outcomes.
 The joint World Bank and UNODC Stolen Asset Recovery Initiative (StAR) assists Member States to improve efforts to recover the proceeds of corruption and relates serious economic crime (this is the subject of another UNODC policy brief).
 These efforts are in line with the 2012 revision of the FATF Recommendations which introduced the risk-based approach, and which also targeted effective implementation as well as technical compliance issues using a risk-based approach.